Connecticut Route 229

 Route 229 is a state highway in the western Greater Hartford area of the U.S. state of Connecticut.
-It runs north–south from Interstate 84 in Southington to U.S. Route 6 in Bristol.
-Along the way, it intersects Route 72 in the Forestville section of Bristol.
+It runs north-south from Interstate 84 in Southington to U.S. Route 6 in Bristol.
+Along the way, Route 72 intersects the Forestville section of Bristol.

 Route description

 Route 229 nominally begins at the end of the eastbound Exit 31 off-ramp of I-84 in western Southington, heading northward along West Street.
-State maintenance and the official southern end of Route 229 actually begins about 0.01 mi south of the off-ramp.
-West Street is four lanes wide in the vicinity of the I-84 interchange, then becomes a 3 lane (2 lanes northbound, 1 lane southbound) urban arterial as it heads north.
-Just south of the Bristol town line, Route 229 shifts to Middle Street and the road becomes four lanes wide.
+State maintenance and the official southern end of Route 229 begins about 0.01 mi south of the off-ramp.
+West Street is four lanes wide in the vicinity of the I-84 interchange, then becomes a three lane (two lanes northbound, one lane southbound) urban arterial as it heads north.
+Just south of the Bristol town line, Route 229 shifts to Middle Street and becomes four lanes wide.